What is effective altruism?

 Why this issue?

 It’s common to say that charity begins at home, but in effective altruism, charity begins where we can help the most.
-And this often means focusing on the people who are most neglected by the current system – which is often those who are more distant.
+And this often means focusing on the people who are most neglected by the current system – which is often those who are more distant from us.

 These basic medical interventions are so cheap and effective that even the most prominent aid sceptics agree they’re worthwhile.